krahets/hello-algo/en/docs/chapter_preface/about_the_book.md

 The code review work for this book was completed by coderonion, Gonglja, gvenusleo, hpstory, justin‐tse, khoaxuantu, krahets, night-cruise, nuomi1, Reanon and rongyi (listed in alphabetical order).
 Thanks to them for their time and effort, ensuring the standardization and uniformity of the code in various languages.

+The Traditional Chinese version of this book was reviewed by Shyam-Chen and Dr-XYZ, while the English version was reviewed by yuelinxin, K3v123, QiLOL, Phoenix0415, SamJin98, yanedie, RafaelCaso, pengchzn, thomasq0, and magentaqin.
+It is thanks to their continuous contributions that this book can reach and serve a broader audience.

 Throughout the creation of this book, numerous individuals provided invaluable assistance, including but not limited to:

 - Thanks to my mentor at the company, Dr. Xi Li, who encouraged me in a conversation to "get moving fast," which solidified my determination to write this book;